 Wrapping up my academic career has been a wild ride.
 The past eighteen years have been challenging, ever-evolving, and memorable.
-Starting my journey at Colorado State University I was quiet, shy, timid, lack luster, partially confused, and uncertain with the direction I was pointed in.
+Starting my journey at Colorado State University, I was quiet, shy, timid, lack-luster, partially confused, and uncertain with the direction I was pointed in.
 The only thing I was confident in was my decision to pursue Marketing in the College of Business, but that was as far as my confidence carried me.
-On my first day of my freshman year I was nervous, but not for the normal freshmen concerns, that was the same day my mother was to start chemotherapy, a journey far greater than my own.
-That Fall semester was difficult beyond words, but I buried my emotions into my newly purchased textbooks and friendships of my dorm hallway.
-She fought her way through a battle with cancer and I fell sheepish to the realities of what life truly meant.
-I progressed through school prioritizing the network of professionals I was gaining and taking in the experience in it's totality.
-With the blink of an eye I found myself in my Senior year with a degree in Marketing and several certificates.
+On the first day of my freshman year, I was nervous, but not for the usual freshmen concerns, that was the same day my mother was to start chemotherapy, a journey far more significant than my own.
+That Fall semester was exhausting beyond words, but I buried my emotions into my newly purchased textbooks and friendships of my dorm hallway.
+She fought her way through a battle with cancer, and I fell sheepish to the realities of what life truly meant.
+I progressed through school, prioritizing the network of professionals I was gaining and taking in the experience in its totality.
+With the blink of an eye, I found myself in my Senior year with a degree in Marketing and several certificates.
 I had made it.
-Taking life in I spent the Winter break in New Zealand with my greatest companion, Ryan Wix.
-Motivated and highly ambitious I came back with the adventure of a lifetime under my belt.
+Taking life in, I spent the Winter break in New Zealand with my most magnificent companion, Ryan Wix.
+Motivated and highly ambitious, I came back with the adventure of a lifetime under my belt.
 Little did I know, that January my life was again dismantled with my Father's diagnosis of Brain cancer.
-Experiencing a whole additional spectrum of pain and sorrow we came together as a family to overcome yet another malicious beast of burden.
+Experiencing a whole additional spectrum of pain and sorrow, we came together as a family to overcome yet another malicious beast of burden.
 It was the worst watching my "fountain-of-youth" father fight his own battle armed with my mother, brother, and self.
-Through my short four years of college I watched my two most important humans run depleted from the unthinkable.
-These circumstances took a toll on my life, but with no regrets I can say we are incredibly strong, willing, and able to handle whatever is thrown at us.
-Graduating college I had found what the meaning of life is and what truly is important.
+Through my short four years of college, I watched my two most important humans run depleted from the unthinkable.
+These circumstances took a toll on my life, but with no regrets, I can say we are incredibly strong, willing, and able to handle whatever is thrown at us.
+Graduating from college, I had found what the meaning of life is and what indeed is essential.
 I am so blessed for the experiences I have conquered and the life I have created.